MikeMcl/bignumber.js/README.md

 If a commented-out value is in quotes it means `toString` has been called on the preceding expression.*

 The library exports a single function: BigNumber, the constructor of BigNumber instances.
-It accepts a value of type Number, String or Object,
+It accepts a value of type Number, String or BigNumber Object,

     x = new BigNumber(123.4567)
     y = BigNumber('123456.7e-3')                     // 'new' is optional